JingWangTW/dark-theme-editor/README.md

             # Do you have any CSS in local?
 List them in an array.
             # They should be placed inside "/assets" dir.
-            # And don't named the file as "index.css" and "style.css".
-            # These two files are used by the theme.
+            # Please list your files relative to the /assets directory.
+            # Glob pattern is acceptable
+            # If only a few pages need the extra style files, list them in the page metadata.
             localCss = []

             # Do you need to add any external CSS?
-List them in an array.
+List their URL in an array.
+            # If only a few pages need the extra style files, list them in the page metadata.
             externalCss = []

             # Do you have any script in local?
 List them in an array.
             # They should be placed inside "/assets" dir.
-            # And don't named the file as "index.js"
+            # Please list your files relative to the /assets directory.
-            # Theis file is used by the theme.
+            # Glob pattern is acceptable
+            # If only a few pages need the extra script files, list them in the page metadata.
             localJs = []

             # Do you have any external Script need to add on?
-List them in an array.
+List their URL in an array.
+            # If only a few pages need the extra script files, list them in the page metadata.
             externalJs = []

             # The code you could get from Google Search Console.